 A number of operational assessment models use a proxy in some form based on the number of sampled hauls or the nominal sample size when setting ISS for age and length composition data (e.g., Hulson et al. 2021, Barbeaux et al. 2022).
-Considering the proxy using hauls, this is derived from a result found in Pennington et al. (2000) who investigated length frequency sampling and, based on the level of intra-haul correlation, determined that for the species that were investigated, on average, the ISS was one fish per haul.
+Considering the proxy using hauls, derived from Pennington et al. (2000) who investigated length frequency sampling and, based on the level of intra-haul correlation, determined that for the species that were investigated, on average, the ISS was one fish per haul.
 However, we note that the conclusion made in Pennington et al. (2000) was not that the number of hauls should be used as a proxy for ISS in the assessment model data fitting procedure, but, rather, that in order to potentially increase the ISS and have a better estimate of the level of intra-haul correlation that samples should be taken from an increased number of hauls.
 Alternatively, considering the proxy using nominal sample size, the results of Stewart and Hamel (2014) have been used to scale nominal sample size to length composition ISS based on the average ISS per sample reported in that study (find a NW assessment reference).
 Here we find that the relationship between age composition ISS and either nominal sample size or sampled hauls to be highly variable and statistically insignificant.
 We recommend that length and age composition ISS be determined from a bootstrap procedure rather than scaling hauls or nominal sample size based on the relationship with bootstrap ISS results.
 We note that the bootstrap procedure presented here is not computationally burdensome and can be applied to specific stocks in a matter of minutes.

 Previous work has investigated both the inclusion of ageing error (Punt et al. 2008, Liao et al. 2013) and growth (Taylor and Methot 2013) within stock assessment models, however, none have applied these additional sources of uncertainty in the context of estimating ISS.
 As it pertains to ageing error, in many current assessments an ageing error matrix is implemented either to be applied to marginal age composition data (e.g., Williams et al. 2022) or applied to CAAL data (e.g., Hulson et al. 2022) in order to account for ageing error that is inherent to the age composition and CAAL data.
 Use of an ageing error matrix effectively ‘smudges’ assessment model estimates of population-at-age into adjacent age classes prior to fitting the observed proportions in the age composition input data from either fishery-independent or fishery-dependent sources.
-Then, in the model fitting step, an ISS is used to fit the models ‘smudged’ estimates of age composition to the observed age composition.
+Then, in the model fitting step, an ISS is used to fit the model’s ‘smudged’ estimates of age composition to the observed age composition.
 Here, we suggest that unless ageing error is accounted for in the age composition or CAAL ISS used to fit these data then we are likely ‘over-fitting’ the model estimates to the ‘observed’ age composition and that the use of only an ageing error matrix only partially accounts for this source of uncertainty in the assessment modeling process.
 The results from this study suggest that in some cases the addition of ageing error to the bootstrap method decreases the age composition ISS to such an extent that an ISS that does not take into account this source of uncertainty can be 125-165% too large.